Luka12-dev/Luka12-dev/README.md

 ## 🧠 About Me

 Hi!
 I'm **Luka**, a passionate cybersecurity enthusiast and aspiring **ethical hacker**, focused on privacy-first, offline-first development.
-I build tools and apps that emphasize security, speed, and transparency—without internet dependency.
+I build tools and apps that emphasize security, speed, and transparency-without internet dependency.
 I'm actively exploring the intersection of **Red Teaming**, **AI**, and **low-level systems** development.

 🔐 I primarily use: